Brian Walker (ecologist): Awards

-In 1999, Brian Walker received the Ecological Society of Australia's Gold Medal for his work on ecology of tropical savannahs and rangelands.
+In 1999, Walker received the Ecological Society of Australia's Gold Medal for his work on ecology of tropical savannahs and rangelands.

-In 2018, Brian Walker has been awarded the Blue Planet Prize for 2018, along with Professor Malin Falkenmark.
+In 2018, Walker has been awarded the Blue Planet Prize for 2018, along with Professor Malin Falkenmark.
 The award goes to individuals or organizations that make "outstanding achievements in scientific research and in so doing help to solve global environmental problems."

-In 2020 Walker was made an Officer (AO) in the General Division of The Order of Australia for "distinguished service to science, particularly to ecosystem ecology and research, and to professional scientific bodies."
+In 2020, Walker was made an Officer (AO) in the General Division of The Order of Australia for "distinguished service to science, particularly to ecosystem ecology and research, and to professional scientific bodies."